tredston/TNTFL-web/README.md

 ### Game list
 `games/<epoch>/<epoch>/json`

+Returns the list of games played between the two dates provided.

 Arguments:

 * `includeDeleted` (optional) specifies whether to include deleted games.
 Can be 0 or 1, defaults to 0